 There are many legends, traditions and rituals related to the last wheat sheaf.

-For example, in England, it was believed that the last wheat spikes bring the blessings of the spirits of fields and bread.
-A person that does the final wheat cuts will live in abundance and plenty all year.
+For example, in England, it was believed that the last wheat spikes brought the blessings of the spirits of fields and bread.
+A person who does the final wheat cuts will live in abundance and plenty all year.

 Wheat Doll